skygear-demo/deprecated-swift-chat-demo/TUTORIAL.md

 })
 ```

-You can use the function `subscribeToMessages(in: SKYConversation, handler: (SKYChatRecordChangeEvent, SKYMessage) -> Void)` for getting the new messages record change event in real time.
+You can use the function `subscribeToMessages(in: SKYConversation, handler: (SKYChatRecordChangeEvent, SKYMessage) -> Void)` for getting the new message record change event in real time.

 The `SKYChatRecordChangeEvent` consist of three type of events:
 - create
 - delete
 - update

-The action to be done when received an event can be defined in the handler.
+The action will be done when it receives an event defined in the handler.
 For example:
 ```swift
 messageObserver = chat.subscribeToMessages(in: userConversation.conversation, handler: { (event, message) in
     print("Received message event")